usaussie/Guilford-CIP/README.md

 Data should be tabular with one header row starting in the top-left cell.
 Cells should not be merged.

-Data should be “tidy,” according to the definitions laid out in the journal article “Tidy Data” by Hadley Wickham. [^2]
+Data should be “tidy,” according to the definitions laid out in the journal article “Tidy Data” by Hadley Wickham.<sup>2</sup>

 Tidy data, Codd’s 3rd normal form (Codd 1990):